 Recording of run-time tracing information for Microsoft Dataverse is provided by a service named ITracingService.
 Information provided to this service by custom code can be recorded in three different places as identified here.

 This data can be found in model-driven applications by navigating to Settings and choosing the Plug-in Trace Log tile.
-The tile is only visible if you have access to the trace log entity records in your assigned security role.
+The tile is only visible if you have access to the trace log table records in your assigned security role.

 Trace logging takes up organization storage space especially when many traces and exceptions are generated.
 You should only turn trace logging on for debugging and troubleshooting, and turn it off after your investigation is completed.